Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 "One of the mistakes in the coverage of the election, and perhaps in some of the aftermath of it, was that many organizations didn't understand the support of Donald Trump or how his supporters felt," Zucker said.
 "For a long time now, we've had many of those voices on CNN."

-Zucker shrugged off criticism of payments to such partisan figures, despite twin scandals that forced the ouster of former Trump campaign manager Corey Lewandowski and interim Democratic party chairwoman Donna Brazile as paid CNN commentators.
+Zucker shrugged off criticism of payments to such partisan figures, despite twin scandals that forced the ouster of former Trump campaign manager Corey Lewandowski and interim Democratic Party Chairwoman Donna Brazile as paid CNN commentators.

 "We want to build up a stable of faces and voices and contributors that people are familiar with," Zucker said.
 "It's just the reality of the business. ... you end up making certain voices exclusive to CNN, even if they are inclined to always have a singular point of view."